trentlarson/endorser-mobile/README.md

 - Got "The emulator process for avd ... was killed"?
 Try this (in ~/Library/Android/sdk/emulator or %HOME%\AppData\Local\Android\Sdk\emulator): `./emulator -list-avds` and then `./emulator -avd Pixel_XL_API_30` (or whatever AVD you have)

-- Got "No emulators found as an output of `emulator -list-avds`".
+- Got "No emulators found as an output of `emulator -list-avds`"?
 Follow previous step.

 - Got "CMake '???' found in PATH did not match requested version '3.6.0'."?
 Install cmake in Android Studio -> Preferences -> Appearance & Behavior -> System Settings -> Android SDK -> SDK Tools.
 Any 3.6 version should do, though when I did this more recently I had to install 3.10.2

 - Got "SDK location not found.
-Define location with an ANDROID_SDK_ROOT environment variable or by setting the sdk.dir path in your project's local properties file at '???/android/local.properties'."
+Define location with an ANDROID_SDK_ROOT environment variable or by setting the sdk.dir path in your project's local properties file at '???/android/local.properties'."?
 Put the line "sdk.dir=" with that ANDROID_SDK_ROOT setting, eg. /Users/trent/Library/Android/sdk (because just setting the environment variable doesn't always work).

 - Got "InstallException: Unknown failure: cmd: Can't find service: package"?
 Try running the command again (in case the emulator wasn't fully started).